ToKiNoBug/HeuristicFlow/docs/Genetic/NSGA2.md

 A unordered set to mark the pareto front.

 ### `_ccFun`
 Function pointer to compose congestion value.

+After partial congestion on each objective is calculated, it's required to compose then into a congestion value(`double`).

 <br>